 That is what is expected from the infrastructure team.
 How do we get there?
-The developers are our customers.
+It helps to think of the developers as your customers.

-- Start working with the automation of repetitive tasks.
+- Automation: Start working with the automation of repetitive tasks.
 When defining automation tasks, follow best practices for configuration and hardening of the specific task.
-For example, if you are in storage, automate the provisioning of storage and the definition of the access rules.
-If you are in networking, automate the provisioning of VLAN, ports or BGP sessions following best practices.
+For example, if you're in storage, automate the provisioning of storage and the definition of access rules.
+If you're in networking, automate the provisioning of VLAN, ports or BGP sessions following best practices.

-- Start working towards achieving infrastructure-as-code (IaC).
+- Infrastructure as Code: Start working toward achieving infrastructure as code (IaC).
 Orchestrate the automation tasks into workflows that deliver consumable resources (compute, storage, network) with consistent and predictable results.
-Note that this is not only about virtual environments; it is both physical and virtual resources.
+Note: this is not only about virtual environments; it includes physical and virtual resources.

-- Adopt Software Defined Everything (SDx).
-The software defined data center provides the organization with the ability to be agile and to adapt to the ever-changing requirements.
+- Software-defined: Adopt software-defined everything (SDx).
+A software-defined data center allows your organization to be agile and adapt to ever-changing requirements.

 - Enable abstraction of the infrastructures.
 Enable APIs, especially integration with RESTful API interfaces.
 Think of APIs as the hooks or venues to provide on-demand consumable resources.
 Platforms and tools higher in the stack consume APIs.
-If you have traditional enterprise equipment, most probably this is already supported.
-If not, contact your hardware or software provider as most OEM’s now provide APIs for integrations and extensibility.
-WARNING: Don't forget to secure the access to these APIs.
+If you have traditional enterprise equipment, this is likely already supported.
+If not, contact your hardware or software provider, as most OEMs now provide APIs for integrations and extensibility.
+WARNING: Don't forget to secure access to your APIs!

-- Enable the ability to consume infrastructure resources over self-service portals or service-catalogs.
+- Self-service: Enable the ability to consume infrastructure resources over self-service portals or service catalogs.
 This goes back to "getting out of the way."

-Scenario 2: Developers went rogue using modern techniques to simplify their work without telling the infrastructure teams.
+Scenario 2: Developers went rogue using modern techniques to simplify their work without telling infrastructure teams

-This might be one of the more complex scenarios.
-The infrastructure team finds themselves playing catchup with a widespread utilization of technologies that "don't need the infrastructure team."
+This might be one of the more complex scenarios, where the infrastructure team is playing catchup with the widespread use of technologies that "don't need the infrastructure team."

-Whatever the reason, the development teams need something they can control.
-They can't wait for the infrastructure teams to install the correct version of the libraries they need, or to provision a VM for them.
-So, how do they work around this?
-They ask for a couple of large VMs (multiple vCPUs with a lot of storage and memory) and then they stop asking for additional resources.
-After sometime they come back and ask for another large VM and then disappear again.
-If you are seeing this, you are probably in this scenario.
+Whatever the reason, development teams need something they can control.
+They can't wait for the infrastructure teams to install the correct version of the libraries they need or to provide a VM.
+How do they work around this?
+They ask for a couple of large VMs (multiple vCPUs with a lot of storage and memory) and then stop asking for additional resources.
+After some time, they return, ask for another large VM and then disappear again.
+If you're seeing this, you are probably living this scenario.

-When this happens, the infrastructure teams start wondering how is it the development teams are creating all these new apps and services.
-The development teams tell us everything is running in-house in our environment, but we don't see requests for the provisioning of the VMs or resources.
-That's when we learn they are using those VMs to run containers or micro service architecture platforms.
+When this happens, infrastructure teams start wondering how the dev teams create all these new apps and services.
+The development teams tell them everything runs in-house in our environment, but the infrastructure teams don't see requests to provision of the VMs or resources.
+That's when we learn they're using those VMs to run containers or microservice architecture platforms.

-To understand the risks, we need to understand some basic concepts around containers and container orchestration platforms.
-There are many container options, but I’m going to limit the description to the Docker containers.
+To understand the risks of Scenario 2, we must understand some basic concepts around containers and container orchestration platforms.
+There are many container options, but I will limit the description to the Docker containers.

-A Docker container is an object comprised of multiple layers.
-All but the top most layer, are read-only immutable layers.
+A Docker container is an object composed of multiple layers.
+All but the topmost layer are read-only, immutable layers.
 This top layer is where the developer's specific code lives.

 Note: a user view can be found here.

-That is when it is just about using containers.
-Sometimes you'll find development teams have done their own deployment of a micro services architecture framework like Kubernetes on top of those large VMs they requested a year ago.
-They create microservices oriented applications and now those run in those VMs.
-A great feature of the microservices framework is the ability to protect the microservice and spun replicas of the containers automatically or on-demand; and protect those from a VM or host failure.
+These are just some of the risks for containers.
+Sometimes you'll find that development teams have deployed a microservices architecture framework, like Kubernetes, on top of those large VMs they requested a year ago.
+Perhaps they've created microservices-oriented applications that now run in those VMs.
+A great feature of the microservices is the ability to protect the microservice and spin up replicas of the containers automatically or on demand.

-- Create service catalogs and expose all infrastructure resources as a self-service consumable item.
+- Create service catalogs and expose all infrastructure resources as self-service consumable items.

-- Identify organizations policies that impact tools and frameworks used by developers.
+- Identify organizational policies that impact tools and frameworks used by developers.

-- Map organization’s policies to features in these products:
+- Map organizational policies to features in these products.

 - Does the framework support data-at-rest encryption?
-Is it needed by the organization
+Does the organization need it?

 - Does the framework support a way to track vulnerabilities and remediate container images?